yangjiao2/AskWalle-chatGPT/README.md

 pip3 install -r requirements.txt
 ```

-Next, download the LLM model and place it in a directory of your choice:
+Next, download the LLM model and place it a directory called "models" in the project root:
 - LLM: default to [wizardLM-7B.ggml.q4_0.bin](https://huggingface.co/TheBloke/wizardLM-7B-GGML/resolve/previous_llama_ggmlv2/wizardLM-7B.ggml.q4_0.bin).
 If you prefer a different LlamaCpp or GPT4All-J compatible model, just download it and reference it in your `.env` file.
+(The "models" folder is setup by default.
+If you prefer to store it in a different folder, be sure to reference it in your `.env` file)

 Note: because of the way `langchain` loads the `SentenceTransformers` embeddings, the first time you run the script it will require internet connection to download the embeddings model itself.